arena-bridge/allure-reports/README.md

    Call it: REPORTS_DEPLOY_TOKEN

-5. Create a public repository where the reports will be stored.
+4. In GitHubs Pages in repository setting set up accordingly:

-   Settings → Pages
+ Pages Source:

-   Source: Deploy from a branch
+    Deploy from a branch

-   Branch: gh-pages / root
+ Branch:

-   Save
+    gh-pages / root

-6. Add the given steps to the end of the .yml file:
+5. Add the given steps to the end of the .yml file:

        name: Deploy to public GitHub Pages repository